For questions that require a selection between alternatives, you should select this option.

 In this example, the button alignment was set to "bottom" (relative to image/text), and the image alignment is set to "bottom" (relative to the text).

-Each choice is copied into a larger text area field.
+Quick edit: Each choice is copied into a larger text area field.
 In this view, each line represents one choice.
 This is similar to the editing of dropdown questions.
 When pressing OK, the values from the text area field will be copied back into the choice labels.

-Allow multiple selections: If this feature is selected, the choices for this question will appear as "checkboxes", meaning each option can be turned on or off.
+Options and Validations: Allow multiple selections: If this feature is selected, the choices for this question will appear as "checkboxes", meaning each option can be turned on or off.
 If this feature is not selected, the options for this question will appear as "radio-buttons", meaning only one of the options can be selected at any time.
 Example:

 Last choice has text field for other: Includes a text-field for entering "other", if none of the other choices apply.
 The text field is of size 10, with 255 character maximum.
 Example: